adamcroom/mediator/_posts/2015-03-30-price-college-of-business-technology-teach-in.md

 **** [<img src="/uploads/2015/03/Screen-Shot-2015-03-27-at-2.46.18-AM-1024x982.png" />][40]****

 And you’ll also see posts like this.
 Posts that have nothing to do with class work and at the same time, *everything* to do with our community.
-This kind of work doesn&#8217;t happen inside a locked down learning environment like an LMS.
-You don&#8217;t see students produce essays like this inside a course they lose access to the day after the course ends.
-This isn&#8217;t an argument against the LMS, but it does the beg the question where are students allowed to do work that allows for them to weave in the life they live that exists beyond our class?
+This kind of work doesn't happen inside a locked down learning environment like an LMS.
+You don't see students produce essays like this inside a course they lose access to the day after the course ends.
+This isn't an argument against the LMS, but it does the beg the question where are students allowed to do work that allows for them to weave in the life they live that exists beyond our class?

 So why does this get me excited?
 George Siemens [wrote in 2003][41] “What we know is less important than our capacity to continue to learn more.”
 And what gets me excited about learner-centered design is not only our ability to transform students into lifelong learners through this type of pedagogy, but also, thanks to the web, our ability to give students the opportunity to learn within spaces that they build, construct, and shape over time.
 Where they add new knowledge rather than simply consume.
 And that they are able to take with them beyond their four years in our seats.